Elizabeth Virginia Dimitry Ruth: History

 The same year as the death of her grandmother, Virginia married Captain Enoch Fenwick Ruth (1816-1867) at the age of seventeen on December 31, 1856, in Washington, DC.
 Enoch worked for the US government.
 Virginia's father, Alexander, and her brother John were both in Washington working at the State Department.
 Enoch commanded an Arkansas company in the Mexican–American War and obtained the rank of Captain.
 Captain Enoch was Chief Clerk of the Finance Division, Indian Office, Department of the Interior, eventually becoming Secretary of the Commission to establish a treaty with the Minneconjon Indians in 1865.
 Enoch worked at the Department of Indian Affairs for years and had access to American Indian historical records.
 Recall that the family fabricated their lineage on public record to portray descendants of the American Indian Alibamu tribe.
-During the American Civil War, most of the Dimitry Family served the Confederate cause, but Enoch continued to work for the Union government.
+During the American Civil War, most of the Dimitry family served the Confederate cause, but Enoch continued to work for the Union government.
 Regretably, he committed suicide in 1867 and was found floating in Washington, DC, by a tugboat.
 The couple had four children.

 Virginia moved back to New Orleans, where the mixed-race family began to encounter the harsh new system known as Jim Crow.
-Her father, Alexander Dimitry, was the New Orleans Assistant Superintendent of Public Education between 1867 to 1868.
+Her father, Alexander Dimitry, was the New Orleans assistant superintendent of public education between 1867 and 1868.
 Virginia was involved in education.
 Alexander was one of the vice presidents during the Grand Unification Mass Meeting in 1873 to desegregate schools in Louisiana during the Jim Crow era.
-Conversely, Alexander's wife's first cousin Robert Mills Lusher was also an educator and eventually became the Louisiana Superintendent of Public Education, supporting the segregation of schools following pressure from the local community.
+Conversely, Alexander's wife's first cousin Robert Mills Lusher was also an educator and eventually became the Louisiana superintendent of public education, supporting the segregation of schools following pressure from the local community.
 Virginia was briefly an assistant at Lusher's school, known as the Commercial and Classical Academy or Lusher's Academy, eventually opening her own school called the Select School in the 1870s.

 The Select School was a private school for boys and girls, teaching Spanish, English, French, and German.
 The school also taught music, arithmetic, spelling, penmanship, and prepared boys under sixteen for college.
-It was located at 139 Robin Street in New Orleans, Louisiana, and functioned between 1878 to 1882.
+It was located at 139 Robin Street in New Orleans, Louisiana, and functioned between 1878 and 1882.